Pumpapa/minimalmagic/content/TRS/Patterns-TramFromScratch.md

 ck(var(N),L) = mpq(cap,N,L);
 ```

 The extra parameter pattern is used if further processing is similar, possibly diverging further along the way.
-We have seen this patter being used in function `sccc` in the scanner.
+We have seen this pattern being used in the function `sccc` in the scanner.
 The function name pattern is more common and is also used in function `sccc`.

-The purpose of function `ck` is to visit all identifeirs in a TRS and process them into the growing list of identifiers:
+The purpose of function `ck` is to visit all identifiers in a TRS and process them into the growing list of identifiers:

 ```Prolog
 ck(trm(F,As),L) = ck(As,mpq(low,F,L));